saiyameh/music-player/README.md

-# music-player
+# Music Player
-an online music player
+An online music player completely based on HTML, CSS and JavaScript